-I might be the person who can assist you with your journey of discovery.
-As a counsellor it is the greatest honour and privilege to accompany individuals on this path.
-Counselling is not always easy, but I will always work to create a space that is warm, non judgemental and genuine.
+I might be the person who can assist you with your journey.
+As a counsellor it is a great privilege to accompany individuals on this path.
+Counselling is not always easy, but I will welcome you exactly as you are and work to create a space that is warm, supportive and genuine.

 Counselling can be short or long term.
-Occasionally people find that they only need a few sessions for things to become much clearer.
-For others the therapeutic relationship is one that lasts many months or even years.
+Sometimes people find that they only need a few sessions for things to become much clearer.
+For others, the therapeutic relationship is one that lasts a number of months.
 Most people prefer to meet weekly, others will choose to meet fortnightly.
 If you are not sure what you want, this is something we can discuss together when we meet.

 Training, qualifications & experience

 - PGCE 2010

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.